 - Managing the food you eat:

 It might be a little surprising, but the foods that you eat also have an effect on your sleep.
 To help you fight insomnia, it is a good thing if you add foods like cheese, almonds, salmon, milk, cherries, and whole-grain items in your dinner because these foods are nourishing and can make you feel drowsy and relaxed.
 A few things to avoid at night and to cure insomnia are coffee, alcohol, spicy foods, fatty foods, and sweets.

 - Make some lifestyle changes:

-Adding exercise and changing your eating habits is only a few of the lifestyle changes that you can make to improve your sleep.
+Adding exercise, changing your eating habits and using certain tools like candles made with CBD, are only a few of the lifestyle changes that you can make to improve your sleep.
 Here are a few more things that will help you sleep better:

 – Make sure that you turn off all electronic devices when you sleep.
 This is because the light from your phone or laptop can make your brain feel revved up rather than feeling sleepy.